 For compare to metrics the logic is a bit different as seen below:

-There are a couple of differences for the alarm-reports compared to the normal reports:
+There are a couple of differences between the alarm reports compared to the normal reports:

-• All dates - Start, End and Compare to - are automatically converted to relative dates when saving as we don't want alarms that checks the same time ranges all the time.
+- All dates - Start, End and Compare to - are automatically converted to relative dates when saving as we don't want alarms that check the same time ranges all the time.

 Description of Alarms panel

-• Private - If set the alarm is "private" and only visible for the current user.
+- Private - If set the alarm is "private" and only visible to the current user.

-• Acknowledged/Errors - How many checks that are currently acknowledged/in total generated by the alarm.
+- Acknowledged/Errors - How many checks are currently acknowledged/in total generated by the alarm.

-• Actions - Corresponds to the Action-buttons in the top of the list (used for "bulk-actions").
+- Actions - Corresponds to the Action-buttons at the top of the list (used for "bulk-actions").
 It also contains the Edit button (see later).

 Description of checks panel

-• Date - Date of last check, clicking the link will show a popup with "recent history" of the check.
-This will include times where the status have changed between failed/recovered along with the latest check.
+- Date - Date of last check, clicking the link will show a popup with "recent history" of the check.
+This will include times when the status has changed between failed/recovered along with the latest check.

-• Actions - Corresponds to the Action-buttons in the top of the list (used for "bulk-actions").
-It also contains the View report buttons that will show a report with the same settings that was used when doing the check.
+- Actions - Corresponds to the Action-buttons at the top of the list (used for "bulk-actions").
+It also contains the View report buttons that will show a report with the same settings that were used when doing the check.
 The report itself is not saved, just the settings, so it's not certain the check is in the same state when viewing it.

 Other settings